rendall/simple-comment/README.md

 # Simple Comment

+_Simple Comment_ is a tech agnostic comment sharing platform focused on privacy and data ownership

 _Simple Comment_ enables any website visitor to leave comments.
 It is serverless, open-source, self-hosted, free, scaleable, and designed to feel unremarkably similar to the dozen or so other excellent solutions.

 See the demo: <https://simple-comment.netlify.app>